 2. SOUTHERN PACIFIC BREWING COMPANY

-If you like the picnic tables, the pitchers and the burgers aspect of Zeitgeist, but also want to bring your babies and/or puppies along to chaperone while you drink, try Southern Pacific Brewing Company , also in the Mission (the best weather in the city of course means the best bars with outdoor seating).
-Here you can get house brewed beers for a ridiculously reasonable price and one of the best burgers in the city while paying for the whole thing on your credit card (a rarity in this part of San Francisco)!
+If you like the picnic tables, the pitchers and the burgers aspect of Zeitgeist, but also want to bring your babies and/or puppies along to chaperone while you drink, try Southern Pacific Brewing Company , also in the Mission (the best weather means the best bars with outdoor seating).
+Here you can get house-brewed beers for a reasonable price and one of the best burgers in the city while paying for the whole thing on your credit card (a rarity in this part of San Francisco)!
 The crowd here is a little older, calmer and better-dressed than the horde at Zeitgeist.
 However, the level of fun you will have is exactly the same.

 A Berkeley perennial favorite, Jupiter is a sweet spot for sharing micro-brews with your friends out on a big patio.
 Besides the great food and the great beer, heat lamps keep you warm outside so you can drink in the fresh air even when the sun isn’t shining on full blast.
 And if you go on the right night?
 Live jazz!

 4. LAKE CHALET

 Enjoy your drink overlooking a body of water — and even literally out on a dock — at the Lake Chalet.
 While opinions on the food, service and prices wildly differ, even the most disenchanted Yelp reviewer can’t help but appreciate the view out over Lake Merritt from the renovated Municipal Boat House.
 Bonuses: affordable Happy Hour and GONDOLA RIDES on the lake!
 Call ahead to make a reservation.

 5. THE TOURIST CLUB